 This chapter argues that Ntozake Shange's formally experimental 1998 cookbook, If I Can Cook / You Know God Can uses foodways—ways of preparing food and routes that foodstuffs travel—to theorize and prescribe practices of diaspora for Black people in the United States.

-The Sisterhood: Black Women's Literary Organizing, Columbia University Press (forthcoming 2022).
-You can learn more about The Sisterhood from this recent event: "Creation Is Everything You Do: Shange, The Sisterhood, and Black Collectivity," Barnard College, March 2021.
+The Sisterhood: Black Women's Literary Organizing, Columbia University Press (forthcoming).
+Learn about The Sisterhood by watching "Creation Is Everything You Do: Shange, The Sisterhood, and Black Collectivity," Barnard College, March 2021.

 “Dancing Up A Nation: Paule Marshall’s Praisesong for the Widow.”
 Callaloo 30.2 (Summer 2007): 644-52.